pipelight/doc.pipelight/guide/fallbacks.md

 ```

-It's not recommanded to overuse this pattern in pipeline definition for the sake of simplicity.
+It's not recommended to overuse this pattern in the pipeline definition for the sake of simplicity.
-Indeed, a too deep level of fallbacks could make the pipeline, and its tree logs unreadable.
+In fact, too deep a level of fallbacks could make the pipeline and its tree logs unreadable.

 ### Solutions against the fallback hell